microsoft/gctoolkit-testdata/README.md

             </dependency>
 ```

-When the Maven test phase is run, the dependencies of gctoolkit-testdata are downloaded.
-The test data assets are downloaded as
+When the Maven test phase is run, the test data assets are downloaded as zip files, which are then unzipped and used in the GCToolKit unit tests.
-zip files, which must then be unzipped to be used in the GCToolKitunit tests.
-This is done in the build with the
+This is done in the GCToolKit build with the maven-dependency-plugin:
-maven-dependency-plugin:

 ```xml
             <plugin>